jambombs24/Enhanced_and_Modernized/README.md

 - Resource Download Location: This is where all the mod archives will be downloaded to.
 This could be anywhere, but make sure you have enough space!

 #### Step Six: Modlist Installation
 Click the play button to the right of the config options to begin installation.
+This process will take some time.

+Mods that are not hosted on Nexus will be downloaded first.
+For each of these, a browser will open with a prompt at the top of the screen telling you which file to download.

+As for the Nexus-hosted mods themselves, you'll be taken directly to the exact file download you need.
+If you have a premium Nexus account, then you don't need to do anything else.
+If you have a free Nexus account, then the slow downloaded button must be clicked for each mod.

+After every mod is downloaded, Wabbajack will install them all, alongside Mod Organizer 2 itself.
+After the installation has been completed, run MO2 to access the modlist.

+In the event that the installation fails, your computer shuts off, or whatever else, you won't have to re-download any mods.

 #### Step Seven: Finishing Setup
 The last setup task left is to install ENB.